 Salt And Sodium: Connecting The Dots

 According to the American Heart Association, a maximum of 1,500 mg (milligrams) of sodium per day is optimal to ensure cardiovascular health and to provide the necessary nutrients to the body.
-So how much salt does that amount to?
+So how

 - 1 teaspoon (6 g) of salt has approximately 2300 mg of sodium